 The treatment of aortic valve diseases is one of the oldest surgical challenges Cardiac Surgery still must face.
 Since the implantation of the first Starr-Edwards caged-ball prosthesis in 1960, the evolution and progress of the construction and the design of prosthetic valves led to the biological revolution first, and, currently, to the transcatheter era.
-If modern biological special population is the enhancement and refinement of the surgical technique.
+If modern biological and refinement of the surgical technique.
 The Ozaki technique relies on custom-tailored autologous aortic cusps individually sutured in the aortic position.
 This approach has been showing optimal results if performed after a dedicated training period.